 We found another significant, but statistically weak, correlation between ESR and NLR.
 In dogs, the NLR is a good inflammatory marker in various conditions (Pierini et al., 2019 and 2020; Benvenuti et al., 2020; Neumann, 2021).
 Most human studies that considered the relationship between NLR and ESR are in line with our results.
 Briefly, NLR and ESR have been found to be positively correlated in human ulcerative colitis (Demir et al., 2015) and in various forms of arthritis (Pan et al., 2017; Targońska-Stępniak et al., 2020).
 To date, the only information available in veterinary medicine is a positive correlation between the two parameters (Ajadi et al., 2018).
 To understand its real clinical significance, the relationship between ESR and NLR should also be investigated for different diseases.

 Lastly, the evaluation of ESR in different settings of disease (acute, chronic, and acute on chronic) revealed that the ESR is best used for acute or acute-on-chronic diseases.
 In fact, in chronic conditions there may not necessarily be an active inflammatory process.
 In addition, in acute-on-chronic diseases, the underlying chronic condition may influence the acute inflammatory response.
 In a healthy patient, fibrinogen has a half-life of approximately four days, but in pathological conditions, such as after injury, vascular disruption, infection, or inflammation, the plasma fibrinogen half-life and concentration may increase (Davalos and Akassoglou, 2012).
-Since ESR is strictly linked to fibrinogen activity, a longer fibrinogen half-life may be affected our results, in which acute-on-chronic disease had the fastest ESR values.
+Since ESR is linked to fibrinogen activity, a longer fibrinogen half-life may be affected our results, in which acute-on-chronic disease had the fastest ESR values.

 This study has some limitations.
 Not all the evaluated inflammatory markers were available for all dogs.
 Based on the findings of Militello and colleagues (2020), who did not report ESR performance differences between anemic and non-anemic dogs, we decided not to consider hematocrit in our study, especially as it would have required additional time and extra calculations.
-However, as the ESR may be influenced by the RBC count and the RBCs morphology abnormalities and dysproteinemias, further studies on this specific aspect may be needed.
-In some blood samples, the ESR may be biphasic, and a clear or separation between the settling of erythrocytes and the plasma may not be observed in the sample tube (i.e., hemolysis).
+However, as the ESR may be influenced by the RBC count and RBC morphology abnormalities, further studies on this specific aspect may be needed.
+In some blood samples, the ESR may be biphasic, and a clear or separation between the settling of erythrocytes and the plasma may not be observed in the sample tube.
 In this case, the MINI-PET cannot read the ESR, and an error message is displayed (Militello et al., 2020).
 Lastly, variables such as age, gender, and breed were not considered in this study, so their influence on ESR remains unknown.

 Conclusions